WGNT: Christian Broadcasting Network ownership

 By September 1967, WYAH-TV was broadcasting in color, and began commercial operation part-time about an hour a day.
 Initial non-religious fare included low-budget films, travelogues, and local productions.
 In June 1970, channel 27 activated a new, more powerful transmitter that boosted its effective radiated power to 2.25 million watts.
 This not only gave it a coverage area comparable to Hampton Roads' Big Three stations, but also provided secondary coverage to the eastern fringe of the Richmond market.
 Robertson sent a newsletter to donors boasting that channel 27 was now the most powerful station in Virginia.

 By 1973 the station had increased its on-air hours, signing on at 10 a.m. and its schedule of secular programming, which coincided with the end of Jim and Tammy show, which initially moved from the 6 p.m. time slot to the noon time slot on March 12, 1973.
-A few months later the show moved to the 9 a.m. time slot for the summer.
-Jim and Tammy left at the end of August 1973, their last show airing August 31, 1973 (reportedly, Pat Robertson had fired Jim Bakker from the station over philosophical differences, though Robertson stated they left on their own will due to plans to relegate their show to Sundays); the Bakkers soon after moved on to co-found the Trinity Broadcasting Network with Paul Crouch before going on their own in 1975.
+A few months later the show moved to the 9 a.m. time slot in reruns for the summer.
+Jim and Tammy actually left at the end of March 1973, their show last airing on August 31, 1973 (reportedly, Pat Robertson had fired Jim Bakker from the station over philosophical differences, though Robertson stated they left on their own will due to plans to eventually relegate their show to Sundays); the Bakkers soon after moved on in May 1973 to co-found the Trinity Broadcasting Network with Paul Crouch before splitting up with him to begin The PTL Club in 1975.
 By September 1973, WYAH-TV was on the air 20 hours a day as more of a mainstream independent station, with an expanded lineup of syndicated shows and religious programming, including airings of The 700 Club two times a day; Sundays were still devoted entirely to religious programs.
 Also, in 1972, Pat Robertson stepped down from his role as general manager and hired one (who likely played a role in the Bakkers' departure) to grow the station and be responsible for day-to-day operation, while Robertson would concentrate on taking his 700 Club program national, which occurred in 1974.